ankur-gupta/pyspark-playground/README.md

 expose it and bind it to a port on the host machine via command line.

-If you run a container based on this image without using the `docker-compose.yml`, then a spark cluster won't be started for you, but you can start you own Spark cluster either via command-line or via python code within the jupyter notebook.
+If you run a container based on this image without using the `docker-compose.yml`, then a Spark cluster won't be started for you, but you can start you own Spark cluster either via command-line or via python code within the jupyter notebook.